citp/privacy-policy-historical/k/ke/kel/kellysearch.co.uk.md

-> *The following text is extracted and transformed from the kellysearch.co.uk privacy policy that was archived on 2012-10-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121015113614id_/http%3A//www.kellysearch.co.uk/static/privacypolicy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kellysearch.co.uk privacy policy that was archived on 2013-06-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130622160625id_/http%3A//www.kellysearch.co.uk/privacy-policy) for the most accurate reproduction.*

-# Find UK suppliers with the Kellysearch B2B product search engine
+# Kellysearch Business Directory | Business Resource & Advice for UK Companies

 Reed Business Information Limited ("RBI") collects and uses information from users of its websites and subscription services in the following ways.
 By using this website or service you consent to this collection and use of information.